-It may be not as popular as other food grains like wheat or barley, but it’s more than 5000-year long cultivation history and health benefits explain why it was sacred, and why it will remain sacred (figuratively) among the many food items that are consumed.
+Quinoa may be not as popular as other food grains like wheat or barley, but it is more than 5000-year long cultivation history and health benefits explain why it was sacred, and why it will remain sacred (figuratively) among the many food items that are consumed.

-It’s quinoa we’re talking about.
-Cultivated in the Andean mountain regions of Peru, Chile, and Bolivia for over five millenniums, quinoa has long been a staple food for native Indians.
+It’s the quinoa we’re talking about.
+Cultivated in the Andean mountain regions of Peru, Chile, and Bolivia for over five millenniums, it has long been a staple food for native Indians.

 However, it was not more than 30 years ago that two Americans, upon discovering the nutritional quotient of quinoa, began cultivating it in Colorado.
 Since then, quinoa, with its nutty taste and chewy texture, has been recognized by the world as a delicious food grain full of exceptional health benefits.